 Llamas are bigger than alpacas in both height and weight.
 Llamas have longer faces and larger ears.
 Llamas were bred as pack animals and alpacas were bred for high quality, luxury fiber.

 Llamas are protectors and they are very alert animals.
 They are pack animals and workers.
-Alpacas, on the other hand, are timid, more relaxed.
-While they are many times alert, they are not used as guard animals like the llama.
+Alpacas, on the other hand, are timid and more relaxed.
+Although alpacas are also often alert, they are not used as guard animals like the llama.

 We cover 30+ characteristics in our blog post alpacas vs. llamas.
 We recommend you read that post to get a full list of similarities and differences.